aamirazad/tigertutoringtool/content/teachers/basenback/romeo-juliet-2.md

 *Why does Juliet tell Romeo not to "swear by the moon?"*

 What does the moon do every night?
-What to learn more about our moon check out this website: [The Earth's Moon](https://solarsystem.nasa.gov/moons/earths-moon/overview/).
+To learn more about our moon, check out this website: [The Earth's Moon](https://solarsystem.nasa.gov/moons/earths-moon/overview/).

 *Who mentions the idea of marriage first?
 What is your reaction to this proposal?*